Languages of Illinois: Official language

 English is Illinois's official language.
-Illinois was one of the first states in America to pass an official language law, though its first official language was not English but "American".
+Illinois was one of the first states in the United States to pass an official language law, though its first official language was not English but "American".
 In 1923, Representative Washington J. McCormick of Montana had failed to pass a bill in the United States Congress declaring "American" to be the official language of the United States.
 Following the bill's failure, Senator Frank Ryan introduced a similar bill to the Illinois General Assembly.
 The bill passed with the support of Irish and Jewish politicians in Chicago, who, by rejecting the term "English", wanted to show their opposition to British policies in Ireland and Palestine, respectively.
 In 1969, another act of the General Assembly replaced "American" with "English."
 Meanwhile, the term "American language" survives in some legislation from the period.
 Unlike official language laws in many other states, the statute in Illinois is purely symbolic, having the same status as laws naming state symbols like the state bird and state fossil.